 - Take as directed.
 May be taken with or without food.

-- Zofran orally disintegrating tablets and Zofran solution are interchangeable.
+- The dose of Zofran orally disintegrating tablets is the same as Zofran solution.

 - When taking the orally disintegrating tablets, peel back the foil (do not attempt to push the tablet through the foil).
 Allow the tablet to dissolve in your mouth without chewing.

-- When taking ondansetron oral solution, measure the correct dosage with the dosing syringe provided.
+- When taking Zofran oral solution, measure the correct dosage with the dosing syringe provided.

-- Consider laxatives to relieve or prevent constipation associated with ondansetron.
+- Consider laxatives to relieve or prevent constipation associated with Zofran.

 - Monitor for serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, delirium]), fast heart rate, dizziness, flushing, muscle tremor or rigidity and stomach symptoms [including nausea, vomiting, diarrhea]).

 - Report to your doctor any other unusual side effects.

 - If Zofran makes you dizzy or drowsy, do not drive or operate machinery while affected and avoid alcohol.

 - The peak effect of Zofran is reached within 1.5-2 hours.
 The onset of effect is faster with the orally disintegrating or liquid form.